ehendrix23/tesla_dashcam/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --version             show program''s version number and exit --exclude_subdirs     Do not search all sub folders for video files to.
+      -h, --help            show this help message and exit --version             show program''s version number and exit --exclude_subdirs     Do not search sub folders for video files to process.
                             (default: False)
       --merge               Merge the video files from different folders into 1 big video file. (default: False)
       --chapter_offset CHAPTER_OFFSET
                             Offset in seconds for chapters in merged video.
-                            Negative offset is # of seconds before the end of the subdir video, positive offset if # of seconds after the start of the subdir video. (default: 0) --output OUTPUT       Path/Filename for the new movie file.
+                            Negative offset is \# of seconds before the end of the subdir video, positive offset if \# of seconds after the start of the subdir video. (default: 0) --output OUTPUT       Path/Filename for the new movie file.
 Intermediate files will be stored in same folder.
                              (default: /Users/ehendrix/Movies/Tesla_Dashcam/)